micaluque0203/bicycle-shop-api/README.md

 - **Manage Bicycles**: Allows the admin to create and delete bicycles.
 - **Configure Bicycle Parts**: Allows the admin to manage the parts offered for each bicycle, including marking parts as temporarily out of stock.
-- **Configure Configuration Rules**: Allows the admin to manage the parts offered for each bicycle, including marking parts as temporarily out of stock.
+- **Set Configuration Rules**: Allows the admin to manage the configuration policies for each bicycle.

 ## Tech Stack